 The undergraduate major in biomedical engineering at Duke University was accredited in September 1972 by the Engineering Council for Profession Development (now the Accreditation Board for Engineering Technology).
 It is one of the first accredited and the largest programs in biomedical engineering.
 It has been consistently ranked as one of the best biomedical engineering programs in the nation.
-The program has an excellent multidisciplinary environment, consisting of top life sciences departments in the nation, a world-renowned medical school, and a group of exceptionally capable engineering faculty.
+The program has an excellent multidisciplinary environment, combining the resources of the top life science departments in the nation, a world-renowned medical school, and a group of exceptionally capable engineering faculty.

 The curricula in this program consist of interdisciplinary courses and many research opportunities for undergraduate students.
-Students can receive up to three academic credits for the participation in research sponsored by the biomedical engineering faculty.
-Examples of the areas of research include biomechanics, cardiac electrophysiology, neuroengineering, drug and gene delivery, medical imaging, tissue engineering, biosensors, biophotonics, genomic technology, and biomaterials.
-Through the research activities and course studies, students will be able to:
+Students can receive up to two academic credits for the participation in research sponsored by the biomedical engineering faculty.
+Examples of the areas of research include biomechanics, cardiac electrophysiology, neuroengineering, drug and gene delivery, medical imaging, tissue engineering, biosensors, biophotonics, genomic technology and biomaterials.

 All engineering students at Duke University are required to declare a major in the sophomore year.
-The freshmen, who indicate an academic interest in BME on the ACES website for the first semester registration, will be assigned to faculty advisors in the Department of Biomedical Engineering in the sophomore year.
-Biomedical engineering students who prefer to concentrate on specific areas can also choose to have a dual-major in biomedical engineering and either electrical engineering, mechanical engineering, or other disciplines in the Trinity College.
+Once their major is declared, BME majors are assigned to faculty advisors in the Department of Biomedical Engineering.
+Biomedical engineering students who want to pursue additional areas of interest can also choose to have a double-major in biomedical engineering and either electrical and computer engineering, mechanical engineering, civil and environmental engineering, or other disciplines in the Trinity College.

-After graduation, about one-third of our students enter graduate schools in various engineering or basic science disciplines and one-third are accepted by medical or dental schools.
+After graduation, about one-third of our students plan to attend graduate schools in various engineering or basic science disciplines and one-fifth plan to enter medical or dental schools.
 (The rate of acceptance is significantly higher than the national average of all different undergraduate programs.)
-The rest go to law schools, business schools, industries, or consulting firms.
+The rest go to law schools, business schools, industries or consulting firms.